0xPkill/MagicPass/README.md

 How it works?

-1. All you have to do is open the dist folder and open .exe
+1. All you have to do is open the dist folder and open MagicPass.exe

 2. It will then request how long you want your password.